mdtanrikulu/ens-verified/ENSIP.md

 No special bridge logic or resolver modifications are required.
 The `VerifiableRecordController` writes records via `setText`, and verifiers read them via `text` -- both standard resolver operations.

-For L2 deployments, the controller and Issuer Registry can be deployed on the L2 directly, with the L2 resolver surfacing the records to L1 via CCIP-Read.

 ### 13. Security Considerations

 #### Content Key Binding

 The content key binds a record to a specific combination of user signature, ENS name, resolver address, record data hash, and issuer address.
 This prevents **copy attacks**: if an attacker copies a record value from one name's resolver to another, verification will fail because the content key will not match when recomputed with the target name and resolver.

-The inclusion of the `resolver` address in the content key derivation is particularly important: it ensures that even if two names share the same node hash (e.g., in hypothetical hash collision scenarios), records cannot be transplanted across resolvers.
+The inclusion of the `resolver` address in the content key derivation ensures that records cannot be transplanted across resolvers — if a user migrates to a new resolver, records written to the old resolver will fail content key verification.

 #### User Consent